 Originally published November 27, 2007

 Investors should consider the investment objectives, risks, charges, fees and expenses of the Diamond Hill Funds carefully before investing; this and other information including fund performance and a prospectus can be obtained at www.diamond-hill.com.
 Read the prospectus carefully before you invest.
 Fund Holdings are subject to change without notice.
 The value of fixed-income securities varies inversely with interest rates; that is, as interest rates rise, the market value of fixed-income securities will decline.
 Lower quality debt securities involve greater risk of default or price changes due to potential changes in the credit quality of the issuer.
 Diamond Hill funds are not FDIC insured, may lose value, and have no bank guarantee.
-Distributed by IFS Fund Distributors, Inc., Member FINRA/SIPC, 303 Broadway, Suite 1100, Cincinnati, Ohio 45202.
+The Diamond Hill Funds are distributed by Foreside Financial Services, LLC (Member FINRA).

 Performance data previously included in this investment letter has been removed.